surajitbasakip/lung-classification-app/README.md

 - **Lung Opacity (Non-COVID lung infection)**
 - **Normal Lungs**

-The dataset used for training is the **"COVID-19 Radiography Dataset"**.
+The dataset used for training is the **"COVID-19 Radiography Dataset"**, with a specific focus on the "Lung Opacity (Non-COVID lung infection)" category, which includes various lung infections other than COVID-19.
 This classification is crucial for improving diagnostic accuracy and developing effective medical tools.

 ## Dataset
 - The dataset is stored in the folder: **`covid19_radiography_dataset`**.